nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 $ cabal build
 ```

+A `shell.nix` is also providing for nix users.

 ## Installing the Smart Contract Generator

 This library includes an executable to build the smart contracts.
 To install it to a specific directory run: